 Learning how to manage time effectively is crucial to getting anything done.
 This is true in any line of work.
 It’s even more true when working from home.

-Here are some tips to help you manage your time better as a blogger.
+Here are some tips on how to manage time effectively when working from home.

 Beware of Your Time Leeches

 The biggest time management issue most of us face is social media and other distractions.

 The second you turn that computer on in the morning, all geared up to work, your plans become derailed.
 Soon it’s noon and all you’ve done is watched cat videos or gotten sucked into some pointless political debate on Twitter.

-I don’t know about you, but I’m much better with time management when the computer is off. 🙂 Unfortunately, as a web designer and blogger, I have to turn the thing on from time to time to get work done.
+I don’t know about you, but I’m much better with time management when the computer is off. 🙂 Unfortunately, as a web designer and writer, I have to turn the thing on from time to time to get work done.

 Another productivity tool for me has been to keep good notes on ideas.
 I tend to get a little ADHD when it comes to an idea.
 I’ve had to learn not to drop the task at hand to pursue a new idea, but rather keep a running list on ideas to act upon.

 These ideas are stored in my Evernote app in a notebook stack called “Someday”.
 I’ve written in another post about how I create Evernote notebooks and notes according to priority to keep me on task.
 I highly recommend taking these ideas for using Evernote and making it your own.

 After years of playing around with different kinds of planners, apps, software, and so forth, I finally realized that simple worked best.
 In fact, having a complicated paper planner system sitting on my desk didn’t do much for me.
 Instead, I either use a plain cheap notebook with checklists or better yet, I use a free app called Evernote to not only keep me on task but also cut out paper clutter.
 Otherwise, I wound up with stacks of notebooks and index cards cluttering up my workspace.